Skip to content

 Where Should You Start?

-Start with the outcomes that matter most.
+Start with the outcomes that matter most, then build the stack in order.

-For lead-generation businesses, that usually means form submits, phone calls, booked appointments, qualified leads, proposals, closed revenue, and lost reasons.
+For lead-generation businesses, the outcomes that matter usually mean form submits, phone calls, booked appointments, qualified leads, proposals, closed revenue, and lost reasons.
 For ecommerce, it means product views, add to cart, checkout, purchase, refunds, subscriptions, and customer quality signals.
+Then decide which systems need those events: GA4, Google Ads, Meta, CRM, dashboards, email automation, or sales follow-up.

 See where your system stands — check your AI visibility score.